NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

-I spent several months on learning from those techniques, taking their benefits into my design, and experimenting with my personal project, Rally the Brave, and finally discovered an architecture called Template Entity Component Task Task(TECT).
+I spent several months on learning from those techniques, taking their benefits into my design, and experimenting with my personal project, Rally the Brave, and finally discovered an architecture called Template Entity Component Task(TECT).

 ## What is the truth(history) behind TECT?